Also in this section:

 Flis is the creative director for the FASD song project.

-Brian is also a member of the Experts Committee, see below.
+Brian is also a member of the Experts Committee, see below for a more complete bio.

 Mia handles our bookkeeping and liaises with our accountants.